oldhare1024/oldhare1024/README.md

-- 👋 Hi, I’m @oldhare1024
+- 👋 Hi, I’m @oldhare1024.
-- 👀 I’m interested in  C/C++;
+- 👀 I’m interested in  C/C++/Java/Python/Mysql;
-- 🌱 I’m currently learning Pyhon
+- 🌱 I’m currently learning Mysql.
-- 💞️ I’m looking to collaborate on Programming competition
+- 💞️ I’m looking to collaborate on Programming competition.
-- 📫 How to reach me ---(oldhare-jhr@qq.com)
+- 📫 How to reach me ---(oldhare-jhr@qq.com).

 <!---
 oldhare1024/oldhare1024 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.